Chaste/Chaste.github.io/site/content/docs/user-tutorials/SolvingNonlinearPdes.md

         }

 ```

 And then the Neumman conditions.
 Neumann boundary condition are defined on
 surface elements, and for this problem, the Neumman boundary value depends
-on the position in space, so we make use of the `FunctionalBoundaryCondition`{.cpp}
+on the position in space, so we make use of the `FunctionalBoundaryCondition`
 object, which contains a pointer to a function, and just returns the value
-of that function for the required point when the `GetValue`{.cpp} method is called.
+of that function for the required point when the `GetValue` method is called.

 ```cpp
         FunctionalBoundaryCondition<2>* p_functional_bc = new FunctionalBoundaryCondition<2>(&MyNeummanFunction);
 ```

 Loop over surface elements.
 ```cpp
         for (TetrahedralMesh<2,2>::BoundaryElementIterator elt_iter = mesh.GetBoundaryElementIteratorBegin();